btholt/complete-intro-to-react-v8/lessons/15-testing/A-testing-react.md

 > Please start with a fresh copy of this app: [Adopt Me!][app]

 This is meant to be a very brief treatise on how to do testing on React applications.
-This will be a brief intro on how to set up Jest tests for the application we just created.
+This will be a brief intro on how to set up Vitest tests for the application we just created.

 ## Testing with Vitest

 [Vitest][vitest] is a test runner made by the fine folks who make Vite (as well as Vue.)
 The idea behind Vitest is that you already have a complete build pipeline for making an app, why should that pipeline be any different for test?
 It shouldn't; you want your testing environment to look as much like your app environment as possible.

-They designed it to be a drop-in replacement for Jest which is what I have taught for this course since the beginning.
+They designed it to be a drop-in replacement for [Jest][jest] which is what I have taught for this course since the beginning.
 Jest is great and still a very viable tool to use for testing, even with Vite.
 We're just going to use Vitest because 1. we don't have to do any more configuration and 2.
 100% of what you will learn in here is going to be useful if you use Jest.
 Win-win.
+If you want to learn Jest specifically, [take a look at Intermediat React v4's testing section.][v4]

 Also, fun side note: [Jest is now an OpenJS project and no longer directly under Facebook][fb].
 Good news for everyone.